jumogehn/hfdpcpp_s/docs/index.rst

 <http://www.hanb.co.kr/book/look.html?isbn=89-7914-340-0>`_
 `The Original Book <http://shop.oreilly.com/product/9780596007126.do>`_

-**License** : The content of the Book is not a copy-left nor a open-source.
+**License** : The content of the Book is not a copyleft nor an open-source.
-The story explained in the book is not shown explicitly on this project's documentaion.
-Only some keyword or major core concepts are introduced under the permission of one of the author, Elisabeth Robson.
-Because this documentation can exist only with the author's permission, if anyone wants to add more story from the book, it's not a good idea.
+Some story from the book is quoted and introduced here.
+Mostly they are core concepts and summary of each patterns under the permission of one of the author, Elisabeth Robson.
+If anyone wants to add more story from the book but didn't get the copyright holder's proper permission, he/she must stop.

 **Authors** :
 Eric T Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra